Tips to Help Manage Your Money During Hard Times

 Staying on track with your savings goals during economic uncertainty can be hard.
-Here are five actions you can take right now.
+Here are five actions you can take right now to help.

 In times of financial hardship, it can be difficult to focus on savings goals.
 And understandably, many tend to dig into their existing savings, in hopes of offsetting a loss of income or a job.

 But at the same time, it can be even more critical to manage spending carefully and, if possible, continue to build up a buffer should another financial crisis occur.

 “Often, we panic and start making decisions in a state of fear, temporarily losing the practical side of the brain that makes logical decisions—the thinking brain—that really needs to be front and center,” explains Deborah Price, founder and CEO of the Money Coaching Institute†.

 “Reacting emotionally can lead to counterproductive behavior, such as panicking and overspending, which can ultimately hurt your long-term savings goals.”
 There are ways to help safeguard against getting overwhelmed by emotions and impulsive habits.

 Here are five ways to help manage money stress and keep you on track with your savings goals:

 Taking note of your emotional state and your physiological response can help you bring down your level of stress and make more thoughtful financial decisions.